-4. Class III preliminary binding site plans.

-- a.
-The procedures and standards for the pre-application and DRC review are the same as for a Class II set forth in Section D(2), above.
-However, the Planning and Zoning Board shall conduct a public hearing after the DRC pursuant to Article 25 of this Code.
-At the conclusion of its meeting, the Planning and Zoning Board will provide a recommendation to the Board of County Commissioners.
-In the case of a final development plan within a PUD, the standards for review will also include Section 25.05(E) of this Land Development Code.
-The standards for review of a preliminary development plan in a Community Planning Area will also include the applicable FLUM policies and the DRI development order, if any. - b.
-The Board of County Commissioners will hold a public hearing to review the Class III preliminary binding site plan.
-Based upon competent and substantial evidence the Board will approve, deny for cause or approve subject to conditions the preliminary binding site plan.
-The Commission shall base their decision on the standards for review established in this Section.
-Any conditions of approval set forth will be based upon the limitations of Section D(3)(f), above.
-Conditions placed by the Board on the approval are considered binding on the Applicant, their successors and assigns, and will be incorporated into the site engineering plans.

-5. Class IV preliminary binding site plans.

-- a.
-A pre-application conference between the developer and the County shall be held to discuss basic site development requirements, site features and the proposed development.
-A concept plan containing the information noted in Class II, above, shall be prepared by the Applicant for the meeting.
-In the case of a economic development proposal, the Executive Director of the EDB or his/her designee will be invited to participate.
-In the case of an affordable housing proposal seeking qualification the Chair, or his/her designee, of the Affordable Housing Advisory Committee will be invited.
-In all cases, the Commissioner in whose district the proposed development lies will be invited. - b.
-Within 75 days following the pre-application meeting, the Applicant will submit 20 sets of plans meeting the applicable criteria of subsection C, above, a certificate of concurrency for the property and one-half the fee as established by resolution of the County Commission. - c.
-Within 18 days of the receipt of a complete set of plans, the Planning
+- h.
+After preliminary binding site plan comments have been satisfied, the project shall be scheduled on the agenda for the next DRC Committee meeting at which point in time the DRC will consider the project for final approval. - 4.
+Class III preliminary binding site plans. - a.
+The procedures and standards for the pre-application and DRC review are the same as for a Class II set forth in subsection D.23., above.
+However, the planning and zoning board shall conduct a public hearing after the DRC pursuant to article 25 of this Code.
+At the conclusion of its meeting, the planning and zoning board will provide a recommendation to the board of county commissioners.
+In the case of a final development plan within a PUD, the standards for review will also include subsection 25.05(E) of this Land Development Code.
+The standards for review of a preliminary development plan in a community planning area will also include the applicable FLUM policies and the DRI development order, if any. - b.
+The board of county commissioners will hold a public hearing to review the Class III preliminary binding site plan.
+Based upon competent and substantial evidence the board will approve, deny for cause or approve subject to conditions the preliminary binding site plan.
+The commission shall base their decision on the standards for review established in this section.
+Any conditions of approval set forth will be based upon the limitations of subsection D.3.fd., above.
+Conditions placed by the board on the approval are considered binding on the applicant, their successors and assigns, and will be incorporated into the site engineering plans. - 5.
+Class IV preliminary binding site plans. - a.
+A pre-application conference between the developer and the county shall be held to discuss basic site development requirements, site features and the proposed development.
+A concept plan containing the information noted in Class II, above, shall be prepared by the applicant for the meeting.
+In the case of an economic development proposal, the executive director of the EDB or his/her designee will be invited to participate.
+In the case of an affordable housing proposal seeking qualification the chair, or his/her designee, of the affordable housing advisory committee will be invited.
+In all cases, the commissioner in whose district the proposed development lies will be invited.
+Class IV preliminary binding site plans shall follow a class I, II or III process as classified by 5.07A(2) - b.
+Within seventy-five (75) days following the pre-application meeting, the applicant will submit twenty (20) sets of plans meeting the applicable criteria of subsection C., above, a certificate of concurrency for the property and oneOne-half (1⁄2) application the set fees as established by resolution of the county commission. shall be observed for preliminary binding and site engineering plan submittals for Class IV projects.
+The fee for preliminary binding site plans and site engineering plan submittals for Class IV projects shall be One-half (1/2) of the application fee. - e.
+Within eighteen (18) days of the receipt of a complete set of plans, the planning and zoning board will consider the Class IV preliminary binding site plan at a regular or special meeting.
+The planning and zoning board will take into consideration the presentation of the applicant, comments from DRC members and public comments.
+After evaluation of the application, the Planning and zoning board will provide its comments and inputs to the applicant and DRC.